Teradata/stampede/README.md

 * `pig-prop` - Return one or more property definitions for [Pig](http://pig.apache.org).

-**Note:** While the `*-prop` utilities behave similarly and take similar arguments, there are some differences in the results they produce that reflect idiosyncrasies of the different implementations.
-See their help messages or `man` pages for details.
+**Note:** While the `*-prop` utilities behave similarly and take similar arguments, there are some differences in the results they produce that reflect differences in how they were implemented.
+See their `*-prop --help` messages or `man` pages for details.

 ### Custom and Contrib Directories

 If you want to override the behavior of any particular script, drop a new version in the `custom` directory (or a subdirectory), which are added to the `PATH` first.

-We intend for `contrib` to be a place where as-is, community-contributed tools will go.
+We intend for `contrib` to be a place where unsupported, community-contributed tools will go.
 This directory and any subdirectories will also be added to the path, after `custom` and `bin`.

 ### Example Directory

-The `example` directory contains several example *stampedes* that you can adapt for your purposes as well as a sample configuration file.
+The `example` directory contains example *stampedes* that you can adapt for your purposes as well as a sample configuration file.

 * `crontab` - A sample `crontab` file.
 * `stampederc` - A sample file that overrides environment variable definitions to customize the environment or a particular project.
 See `bin/env.sh` for recommendations on where to install one or more of these `rc` files and for the complete list of variables available.